-Before fitting bigger tires to your Jeep Grand Cherokee, It is important to remember that in some cases, larger tires may require modifications to your truck’s suspension, wheel arch linings, fender flares, and potentially the recalibration of the truck’s speedometer to accommodate the larger tires rolling circumference.
+Before fitting the biggest tires to your Jeep Grand Cherokee, It is important to remember that in some cases, larger tires may require modifications to your truck’s suspension, wheel arch linings, fender flares, and potentially the recalibration of the truck’s speedometer to accommodate the larger tires rolling circumference.

-Now that we have that out of the way, let’s look into the upgrade options in more detail.
+Next, let’s look into the Jeep Grand Cherokee tire size options in more detail.

 Table of Contents

-Another area of concern is the brake calipers.
+Another area of concern when fitting larger tires is the brake calipers.
 The Grand Cherokee brake calipers are massive and if you are considering fitting a 17 or 18” wheel just make sure you check the clearance from the caliper as it would be a very tight squeeze.

 Below are a few 32-inch tire options in 17-20” wheel sizes: